 The modeling, pulling, and pushing or play dough strengthens small muscles.

 - Add scissors, rolling pins, and extra equipment such as rollers and cookie cutters to manipulate the play dough.

 - Hide buttons or beads in play dough for the child to discover. (image by kari)

-- Cut playdoh or clay.
+- Cut play dough or clay snakes.

 - Cut up old magazines and junk mail.
 This process will make a mess but can easily be cleaned up with a broom and dustpan.
 Sometimes learning is messy!!

 - Practice cutting different shapes.
 The 3 Year Curriculum focuses on this activity.

 - Help the child draw around their hand and let them cut it out